RobinWaves/CitiBike-Analysis/README.md

 # Citi Bike Analytics
 ## View the Tableau Public workbook [here](https://public.tableau.com/app/profile/robin.christoffersen/viz/CitibikeAnalytics_16279562405600/CitiBikeStory?publish=yes)
 ---
 An analysis was done on data from the largest bike sharing program in the United States.
 The goal of this assigment was to find unexpected phenomena within a dataset.
-Selecting a relevent dataset for analysis was important and the last full year of data was chosen.
+Selecting a relevent dataset for analysis was important.
+Consequemtly, the last full year of data was chosen.
 Dates range from December 2019 to December 2020.
 The data selections can be found at [Citi Bike Data](https://www.citibikenyc.com/system-data).
 Twelve CSV files were downloaded and then read using Pandas into dataframes.
 They were then concatenated to preserve the data.
 That dataframe was then output into a new CSV file named Citibike_2020.

 The output file was then used as a data source in Tableau.
 Some necessary calculated fields were created.
 Trip Duration(minutes), Seasons, Gender, Age, Start Point, End Point and Distance to name a few.
 ***